123456789_123456789_123456789_123456789_123456789_

 end

-Also, you can pass the :comment option with any description for the table that will be stored in the database itself and can be viewed with database administration tools, such as MySQL Workbench or PgAdmin III.
-It's highly recommended to specify comments in migrations for applications with large databases as it helps people to understand the data model and generate documentation.
+You can pass the :comment option with any description for the table that will be stored in the database itself and can be viewed with database administration tools, such as MySQL Workbench or PgAdmin III.
+Comments can help team members to better understand the data model and to generate documentation in applications with large databases.
 Currently only the MySQL and PostgreSQL adapters support comments.

 Creating a Join Table